 If you know of a relevant reference for Stauprimide, please let us know.

 View Related Products by Target

 Keywords: Stauprimide, Stauprimide supplier, embryonic, stem, cells, ESCs, differentiation, inhibitors, inhibits, NME2, nuclear, translocation, transcription, factors, primes, Other, Transcription, Factors, and, iPSC, 3741, Tocris Bioscience

 Citations are publications that use Tocris products.

 Currently there are no citations for Stauprimide.
 Do you know of a great paper that uses Stauprimide from Tocris?
-If so please let us know.
+Please let us know.